lilysashad/Test-Website/README.md

 *Image from CIKI Sony Music Entertainment Korea and Seoul Soul Ground ©2019*

-Just an HTML file for my Coursera Intro to Web Development class

 **K-Indie ft.
 Lily** is a practice website I made with HTML, JavaScript, and CSS for my Coursera: Introduction to Web Development course.

 Submitted by: **Lily Deng**